Magdalenaruizperez/-The-Spread-of-H5N1-Avian-Influenza-Between-Different-Bird-Species/README.md

 gisaid_epiflu_isolates_full_period.csv
 ```

-This file is not included in this repository.
-You must download it directly from [GISAID](https://www.gisaid.org/) (requires a free registered account).
+This file is included in this repository.
+Alternatively, download it directly from [GISAID](https://www.gisaid.org/) (requires a free registered account).

 ---